David Bridie

-Biography
+Life and career

-David Bridie was born in 1962 and grew up in the Melbourne suburb of Deepdene with three siblings.
-He received training in classical music.
+Bridie grew up in the Melbourne suburb of Deepdene with three siblings.
+He attended Camberwell High School and the University of Melbourne, and received training in classical music.
 From 1980 to 1983 Bridie provided keyboards for Misspent Youth, with James Southall on percussion.
 They travelled to Perth, after their lead singer convinced them they would earn more money.
 Bridie had dropped out of his Arts/Law degree course for the venture, but found that Perth bands performed cover versions due to "the city's penchant for Top 40 and retro hits."
 They returned to Melbourne and he left the group soon after.
 He was also a member of Go Circus, alongside Rowan McKinnon on bass guitar.

 Bridie on vocals, piano, synthesiser and percussion formed a World music duo, Not Drowning, Waving in Melbourne in 1983 with fellow classical musician John Phillips on guitar.
 The pair had met at La Trobe University when Bridie invited Phillips to help record a track, "Moving Around", which had McKinnon providing bass guitar.
 Initially Not Drowning, Waving was a studio-only project while Bridie, McKinnon, Phillips and Southall formed a performance group, Easter, with Russel Bradley on drums and Tim Cole on lead vocals.
 "Moving Around" was issued as Not Drowning, Waving's debut single in April 1984.
 The duo followed with their debut album, Another Pond, in January 1985 via Rampant Records.
 It was produced by their Easter bandmate, Cole.

 Easter were performing shows around Melbourne and released their own single, "Cheesecloth", in August 1985.
 Some of its members joined Not Drowning, Waving and the two groups co-existed with almost the same line-up.
 Not Drowning, Waving started live shows, while Easter wound down and eventually disbanded.
 Bridie and Phillips also worked in screen music beginning with the soundtrack for a film documentary, Canoe Man, directed by Mark Worth.
 To research music for the documentary, Bridie had travelled to Rabaul, Papua New Guinea (PNG) in 1986 and first heard George Telek's "amazing song coming out of a recording studio."
 He returned, with Not Drowning, Waving, to Rabaul in late 1988 to record their fifth album, Tabaran (1990).
 Aside from Telek they used other local musicians, and the album was co-credited to The Musicians of Rabaul, Papua New Guinea featuring Telek.
 They toured PNG together, including a concert at the nation's capital, Port Moresby, to an audience of 25000; and then they toured Australia.